Storvreta: Today

+The dedication of Storvreta Evangelical-Lutheran Church by Bishop Karin Johannesson, the Bishop of Uppsala of the Church of Sweden, on Pentecost Day 2024.

 Since 1971, Storvreta is part of Uppsala municipality, and today, a large proportion of the inhabitants work in Uppsala or Stockholm.
 There are frequent bus and train services to Uppsala, and the Upptåget train which has a stop in Storvreta also has services to Tierp and Gävle.

 There are three primary schools in Storvreta: two lower primary schools, Storvretaskolan, and Pluggparadiset, and one upper primary school (grades 7–9), Ärentunaskolan. Ärentunaskolan burnt down in 1986, a fire which also destroyed the public library which was housed in the school.
 In 1989, the new school building opened, and Ärentunaskolan currently has about 500 students from Storvreta, Vattholma and Skyttorp.

 Storvreta also has several shops and restaurants and a library, which opened in a new building a few years after the fire.

 Storvreta IBK, the local floorball club is one of the largest in Sweden, with teams for children from the age of 6 and up, as well as a men's team which is four times winner of the Swedish Super League, Sweden's highest floorball league.

 Storvreta belongs to Ärentuna Parish in the Church of Sweden.
 The 14th-century Ärentuna Church is located some 5 km to the west of Storvreta, and there is also a chapel in the village itself.
 In addition, there is an ecumenical church, Lyckebokyrkan, which belongs to the Uniting Church in Sweden (formerly the Mission Covenant Church of Sweden and the Baptist Union of Sweden), and which was built in 1982.
 When Lyckebokyrkan had been built, the old Mission Covenant Church, commissioned to be built by J E Blomqvist in 1908, was torn down.
 The old Baptist chapel from 1895 was also levelled at this time.